shinji62/yugabyte-training/ybanywhere/gcp/multi-region-multi-az/README.md

 # Description

+This Terraform code will:

+* Provision an GCP multi-region multi-zone deployment
-This deployment will create a multi-region VPC and install YB anywhere to one of them.
+* Install YB anywhere to one of them.
+* Create a bucket and setup as storage config in YBA
+* Will set up a 3 nodes Universe across the 3 regions

+# GCP
+* This is using a single GCP account

 # YB Anywhere

-* Deployed using Replicated (docker)
+* Deployed using terraform YBA provider
-* Only HTTP is supported
+* Deploy into one of the public subnet
+* Use HTTPS with generated certificate

 # Run
 Make sure you are connected to your GCP account (sso, access key, ...)